Where to Find Puffins in Scotland

 The Shetland Islands

-The Shetland Islands are home to roughly a fifth of Scotland’s puffins.
+The Shetland Islands are home to roughly a fifth of Scotland’s puffins, making them one of the best destinations for puffin-watching (or for any bird watching.)
 Within Shetland there are several places to see puffins, some very easily accessible and some require a little walking.

-All the photos above were taken on the island of Noss, one of the Shetland Islands, and a National Nature Reserve.
+All the photos above were taken on the island of Noss, which is a National Nature Reserve.
 Noss has around 2,000 pairs of puffins each breeding season, as well as gannets, kittiwakes, guillemots, fulmars and great skuas.

 The path from car park to the ferry is steep and on Noss itself the walk to the visitors centre is also steep and involves some scrambling over rocks so this may be challenging for people with disabilities.